Left Continue shopping

 April 25, 1974.
 The carnation revolution hour by hour

-April 25, 1974 is a pivotal date in Portugal's history.
-It signifies the start of the Carnation Revolution, which ultimately brought down the authoritarian regime and paved the way for a new era of democracy two years later.
+April 25, 1974, marks a pivotal moment in Portugal's history.
+It signifies the beginning of the Carnation Revolution, which ultimately led to the downfall of the authoritarian regime and paved the way for a new era of democracy two years later.

 The Portuguese context in the 1970s

-Portugal had been living under a dictatorship since 1926.
-The country was ruled by the Estado Novo, a conservative and nationalist regime that relied on the army and a political police force.
-It was headed by Marcelo Caetano, who succeeded Salazar.
+Portugal had been under dictatorship since 1926, ruled by the Estado Novo, a conservative and nationalist regime supported by the military and a political police force.
+Marcelo Caetano, who succeeded Salazar, led this regime.

-Simultaneously, Portugal was experiencing significant emigration due to poverty and military obligations, resulting in a depletion of the country's human resources.
+Additionally, Portugal was grappling with significant emigration driven by poverty and military conscription, leading to a depletion of the country's human resources.

-However, the ruling regime rejected any compromises, prompting some officers to form the Armed Forces Movement (MFA) in 1973.
-The MFA would go on to play a significant role in the Carnation Revolution.
+However, the ruling regime rebuffed any compromises, leading some officers to establish the Armed Forces Movement (MFA) in 1973.
+The MFA would later play a pivotal role in the Carnation Revolution.

-"Portugal and the Future," a publication authored by António de Spínola, Vice-Chief of the Armed Forces, was made public in February 1974.
-The publication marked Spínola's opposition to the then-current government.
+In February 1974, "Portugal and the Future," authored by António de Spínola, Vice-Chief of the Armed Forces, was publicly released.
+This publication signified Spínola's opposition to the existing government.

 April 25, 1974 hour by hour

-On April 25th, the Armed Forces Movement initiated a series of operations to depose the dictatorial regime, taking control of key strategic locations throughout the country.
+On April 25th, the Armed Forces Movement launched a series of operations to overthrow the dictatorial regime, seizing control of vital strategic points across the country.

-Within a matter of hours, the regime fell, prompting Marcelo Caetano to resign and transfer power to the Junta de Salvação Nacional (JSN), led by Spínola.
-In his leadership role, Spínola promised to return power to civilians after the holding of free and fair elections.
+In a matter of hours, the regime collapsed, prompting Marcelo Caetano to resign and hand over power to the Junta de Salvação Nacional (JSN), headed by Spínola.
+In his capacity as leader, Spínola pledged to restore civilian rule following free and fair elections.

 Shortly thereafter, the military troops began to mobilize: those stationed in Santarém made their way to Lisbon, while troops located in Figueira da Foz, Lisbon, Mafra, Tomar, Vendas Novas, Viseu, and other locations strategically positioned themselves around their targets.